Kloosterkerk, The Hague: Protestant reformation

-Early Protestant Church
+Early protestant church

 A part of the building became a church again in 1617 after Counter-Remonstrants had successfully "squatted" in it.
 The Protestant Church in the Netherlands had split between the Remonstrants and Counter-Remonstrants over Arminianism.
 The Grote Kerk in The Hague was in the hands of the Remonstrant party, led by minister Johannes Wtenbogaert and supported by statesman Johan van Oldenbarneveldt.
 The Counter-Remonstrants, led by suspended minister Henricus Roseaus, took possession of the Kloosterkerk and commenced their own preaching services there in July 1617.
 Later that same month, Maurice of Nassau, Prince of Orange demonstrated his support for the Counter-Remonstrants (and opposition to Van Oldenbarneveldt) by attending one of their services.
 Van Oldenbarneveldt was arrested in 1618 and executed a year later.
 The Remonstrants were expelled from their churches but the Kloosterkerk continued in use as a second city church alongside the Grote Kerk.
 For the centuries to follow the church was used for Dutch Reformed worship with the pulpit standing against the north wall.

 In 1620 a mechanical clock was added to the tower, made by Huyck Hopcoper.
 Throughout the 17th century, the burial of people in the church brought money and numerous hatchments (Dutch:"rouwbord").
 Most walls and columns were covered with hatchments, with the graves predominantly in the choir.
 A lead coffin was found in the choir with the embalmed remains of the foundress of the monastery, Margaret of Cleves.